aarongustafson/aaron-gustafson.com/src/posts/2015-02-18-who-should-pay.md

 Fundamentally, I agree with his sentiment: A preprocessor should *not* be a requirement for authoring CSS.
 Thankfully, *it never was*; you can build amazing things using only hand-authored CSS.
 And if you find a preprocessor helpful to your process for one reason or another, great.
 But using a preprocessor never has been (nor should it ever be) a requirement.

 But Chris was not railing against preprocessors.
 Instead, he is echoing a sentiment held by many people in the preprocessor community.
-He feels CSS is not as powerful as it could/should be and he hopes that one day soon preprocessors won’t need to exist because CSS will have all of the features they offer natively.
+He feels CSS is not as powerful as it could/should be and he hopes that one day soon preprocessors won’t need to exist because CSS will have all of the features they offer.
 Like variables.

 I used to feel that way.
 I used to want variables… and mixins… and functions… and loops… and declaration block-level inheritance.
 But I’ve changed my mind.